decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### MapMessageToScalar

-There are multiple ways in which messages can be mapped to their respective scalar values, which is their required form to be used with the sign, verify, ProofGen and ProofVerify operations.
+There are multiple ways in which messages can be mapped to their respective scalar values, which is their required form to be used with the Sign, Verify, ProofGen and ProofVerify operations.

 #### MapMessageToScalarAsHash